javixav/CuistotDingo/README.md

 # CuistotDingo
-A minimalist kivy app, that allows you to save recipes, search by name, take notes, find recipes by ingredient, and a recipe depending on what you have in your fridge
+A minimalist kivy app, that allows you to save recipes, search by name, take notes, find recipes by ingredient, and find recipes depending on what you have in your fridge